Japan exports seen falling in October - first time since August 2014

 Imports were expected to fall 8.6 percent last month from a year earlier, down for the 10th straight month, on price falls in energy and related products.

-Even including the drop in imports, a trade deficit of 292 billion yen ($2.4 billion) is expected, which would be the seventh straight monthly shortfall.
+Even including the drop in imports, a trade deficit of 292 billion yen (2 billion pounds) is expected, which would be the seventh straight monthly shortfall.

 "Japan's exports probably crawled this year due to sluggish demand from China and other Asian nations," said Yoshiki Shinke, chief economist at Dai-ichi Life Research Institute.